St. Martin of Tours, Chelsfield

 Grid reference: TQ 47963 63998

 By car – M25 Junction 4 to Orpington, at next roundabout take 4th exit (A224).
-Approximately 1 mile on Church Lane is on the left, turn into Church Lane and church is on the right.
+Half a mile further on turn left into Church Lane and the church is on the right.

 By public transport – Frequent trains to Orpington, then R3 bus to Chelsfield.